tanjimTC/tanjimTC/README.md

 ## 🧍 I'm a Student, Developer, and Lifelong Learner!

-- 🔭 I’m currently working with MERN and MEVN STACK ! 🤞
+- 🔭 I’m currently working with MERN/MEVN STACK and Wordpress Plugin Development! 🤞
-- 🌱 I’m currently learning everything 💡
 - 👯 I’m looking to collaborate with other developers 🤝
-- 🥅 2021 Goals: I plan on getting more familiar with the JavaScript eco-system, and stay healthy & motivated ! 💻
+- 🥅 2022 Goals: I plan on getting more familiar with the Wordpress plugin development, and stay healthy & motivated ! 💻
 - ⚡ Fun fact: I'm tech freak and love to play Battlefield ! 🎮

 ### 💬 Connect with me: